 The Director may, without allocating the dispute, determine that no matter in dispute is suitable for conciliation and issue a certificate to that effect.

-[Section 182H inserted by No. 31 of 2011 s.
+[Section 182H inserted: No. 31 of 2011 s.
 6.]

 182I.
 Duties of conciliation officers

 (1) The conciliation officer is to make all reasonable efforts to bring the parties to the dispute to an agreement acceptable to all of them.